ShouWenWang-Lab/snakemake_DARLIN/QC/README.md

 module load matlab
 ```

 MATLAB should have Bioinformatics Toolbox and Image Processing Toolbox addons installed.
+FastQC and MultiQC should also be available from the command line, otherwise you will not get the QC report (however, you can finish the DARLIN preprocessing with them).

 ## Usage

-The pipeline assumes that it is being called on a server with SLURM.
-If not, you can copy-and-paste the generated command and run it locally.
+The pipeline assumes that it is being called on a server with SLURM if sbatch=1, a parameter specified in the config file.
+If you are not using a SLURM server or want to run it locally on your own computer, please set sbatch=0.
+Alternatively, you can copy-and-paste the generated command and run it locally.

 ### File structure